akimd/vcsn/doc/README.txt

 Force ratexpset to build AST variadic nodes with only two children.

 ** VCSN_DEBUG
+Don't remove temporary files (which is especially useful to keep debug symbols in plugins).

-Improve the display with debugging information.
+Augment output with debugging information.
 *** dot
 display in parens the real state numbers.
 *** is_ambigious